Ingemark/pbxis/README.md

 ## Examples

-The `examples` directory contains a project `http` which implements a simple Ring HTTP server that exposes pbxis functions as a lightweight RESTful service.
-Events can be collected using long-polling.
-The server also provides an HTML homepage which uses JavaScript to connect to the event stream and update the page with the current status of a call-center agent.
+The `examples` directory contains a project `http` which implements a simple Ring HTTP server that exposes *pbxis* functions as a lightweight RESTful service.
+Events can be collected using long polling.
+The server also provides an HTML homepage which uses JavaScript to connect to the event stream and updates the page with the current status of a call-center agent.

 ## License